-The two sectionalisers in service with EA Networks are aging (1992), but are expected to remain trouble-free for the duration of the planning period.
-Being 11kV rated, they will not remain in use beyond the end of the planning period.
+The two 11kV sectionalisers in service with EA Networks are aging (1992), but are expected to remain troublefree for the duration of the planning period.
+Being 11kV rated, they will not remain in use beyond the end of the planning period and are likely to be retired within the next few years.